 Let me tell you why I love irrital bowel syndrom (IBS).
 First of all, I enjoy spending good portions of each day in the bathroom.
 Not only does it allow me to catch up on my reading, but it also gives me plenty of time to think up good excuses/lies for why I was late for whatever function I was supposed to attend.
 I also happen to be a big fan of spending all my extra cash on toilet paper.
 Actually, I think I’ll just start cashing my checks and using one-dollar bills instead.
 Oh and lets not forget the doubling over cramps and gas pains that used to inevitably follow a good 70% (not an exaggeration) of my meals.
-My all time favorite part though has got to be the awesomely painful and sometimes bloody rawness that develops around my ass hole from the constant wiping.
-And I apologize for that imagery, but if you are lucky enough to have irritable bowel syndrome, then you know exactly what I’m talking about and are eager to help get rid of IBS.
+My all time favorite part though has got to be the awesomely painful and sometimes bloody rawness that develops from the constant wiping.
+And I apologize for that imagery, but if you are unlucky enough to have irritable bowel syndrome, then you know exactly what I’m talking about and are eager to help get rid of IBS.